-When the voltage on the UV pin drops below the undervoltage falling threshold for more than 1.0 ms, an undervoltage fault is detected and one of the start-up conditions (list on page 12) is violated.
-The 34652 turns off the Power MOSFET and deactivates the power good output signals, disabling the load (Point A in Figure 14).
-The 34652 stays in this state until the voltage on the UV pin rises above the undervoltage rising threshold for more than 1.0 ms, signaling that the supply voltage is in the normal operation range (Point B in Figure 14).
-Then a new start-up sequence initiates as described on page 12.
-The undervoltage detection circuit is also equipped with a 1.0 V hysteresis when in default mode.
-The hysteresis value depends on the undervoltage detection threshold and can be calculated as follows:
+When the input voltage drops below the undervoltage falling threshold for more than 1.0 ms, an undervoltage fault is detected and one of the start-up conditions (list on page 10) is violated.
+The 34653 turns off the Power MOSFET and deactivates the power good output signals, disabling the load (Point A in Figure 14).
+The 34653 stays in this state until the input voltage rises above the undervoltage rising threshold for more than 1.0 ms, signaling that the supply voltage is in the normal operation range (Point B in Figure 14).
+Then a new start-up sequence initiates as described on page 10.
+The undervoltage detection circuit is also equipped with a 1.0 V hysteresis.